 Liability for an individual’s brain injury is determined largely on the basis of how the injury occurred.
 Many of these types of injuries result from traumatic accidents, such as vehicular crashes.
 In Georgia, for instance, a man who was severely injured in an accident with a large tractor-trailer sustained life-altering brain injuries.
 He pursued legal action against both the driver of the vehicle and Georgia-Pacific, the trucking company which owned the vehicle, eventually settling for an undisclosed sum to help pay for the damage he had endured.

 Brain injuries also may occur in medical settings, either as a result of poorly performed surgery, improper administration of anesthesia, incorrect pharmaceutical prescriptions, or for a multitude of other reasons.
-Individuals who suffer this type of brain injury are advised to pursue the assistance of Ritter and Associates, as this type of brain injury case often requires a very specific type of legal know-how in order to be properly represented.

 The recent class-action lawsuit filed against the NFL by as many as 2,000 former players is another clarifying example of the ways in which liability for brain injuries may be assessed.
 Though the case has yet to even reach the trial stage, the allegations made by the players make clear the basis for which they believe the NFL should be held liable for injuries to their brains: because the NFL was aware of scientific evidence demonstrating the serious harm that concussions can cause, but failed to make this danger clear to the players, they allege, the league should therefore be held accountable for medical bills and other damages they may have suffered.
 Many retired players have suffered mental illness after some time out of the league, with depression and suicide not being uncommon among them.Learn More